-Sales, marketing, general and administrative expenses increased \$1.6 million \$3.0 million or 8% 18%, and increased \$4.6 million or 13% for the three and six months ended March 31, 2024 June 30, 2024, respectively, compared to the same period periods in 2023.
-The increase for the three and six months ended March 31, 2024 June 30, 2024 was driven primarily by increases in employee compensation and benefits associated with an increase in headcount and variable compensation as well as increases in non-employee costs associated with increased spending on various sales meetings and sales fulfillment during 2024 as compared to 2023.
-Of the \$1.6 million \$3.0 million and \$4.6 million increase, \$0.7 million and \$1.3 million, respectively, is associated with the increase in depreciation expense related to the leasehold improvements in our new Louisville headquarters and laboratory.
+Sales, marketing, general and administrative expenses increased \$3.0 million \$4.5 million or 18% 29%, and increased \$4.6 million \$9.1 million or 13% 18% for the three and six nine months ended June 30, 2024 September 30, 2024, respectively, compared to the same periods in 2023.
+The increase for the three and six nine months ended June 30, 2024 September 30, 2024 was driven primarily by increases in employee compensation and benefits associated with an increase in headcount and variable compensation as well as increases in non-employee costs associated with increased spending on various sales meetings and sales fulfillment during 2024 as compared to 2023.
+Of the \$3.0 million \$4.5 million and \$4.6 million \$9.1 million increase, \$0.7 million and \$1.3 million \$2.1 million, respectively, is associated with the increase in depreciation expense related to the leasehold improvements in our new Louisville headquarters and laboratory.